MaximePie/Flashcardstorm/test-evidence.md

 Expected : 2 scheduled questions
 Unexpected : 1 scheduled question whose id is in the array

-## ScheduledRandomQuestions returns nothing if provided array contains all questions ids
+## RandomQuestion returns nothing if provided array contains all questions ids
 Expected : 2 scheduled questions
 Unexpected : 1 scheduled question whose id is in the array

+## RandomQuestion returns any question if no user is provided
+Expected : A question not set for the User

+## RandomQuestion returns any question if
+There is a user
+He is in storm mode
+Expected : A question not set for the User

 ## Question Message returns a message with the next question date
 Expected : Vous avez répondu à toutes vos questions pour aujourd'hui.